lhsazevedo/asmlingo/README.md

 - Improving response typing for better API contract definition.
 - Refactor the frontend code using best practices and architectural patterns for React: https://vasanthk.gitbooks.io/react-bits

-These improvements and planned tasks reflect an ongoing commitment to code quality, maintainability, and the pragmatic application of architectural best practices in modern web development.